Enjoy sex like you used to

 • Take turns deciding when the “edge“ has approached for extra enjoyment.

-Great edging sex is about patience.
+Edging with a partner works best when both people are patient and in sync.
 It may be beneficial to have slow sex the first time you practice edging so the urge to finish doesn’t hit you (and/or your partner) too quickly.

 Make sure to let your partner know you’re going to edge before you start having sex and agree together on the plan.
 That way, they can slow down at the same time and help you avoid orgasm and ejaculation.